Aton-Kish/aws-credscache-go/README.md

 ![nocache](./_examples/cli/images/gif/sdkv2_nocache.gif)
 An MFA token code will be requested every time.
+It's very bothering.

 Although the AWS CLI saves credentials into `$HOME/.aws/cli/cache`, the AWS SDK does not support it.
 This module provides an easy way to apply a file-caching feature that has compatibility with the AWS CLI.

 ![cache](./_examples/cli/images/gif/sdkv2_cache.gif)
-An MFA token code will be requested only once.
 ![cache shared with AWS CLI](./_examples/cli/images/gif/sdkv2_cache_awscli.gif)
-You can also share the cache with the AWS CLI.
+You will input an MFA token code only once and can also share the cache with the AWS CLI.

 See [exmples](./_examples/) for more details.